Coinbase vs. Coinbase Advanced - Which Version Best Fits Your Needs?

 What happened to Coinbase Pro?

-Coinbase Pro was rebranded as Coinbase Advanced.
-The trading tools and low fees are the same, but now everything is integrated into one Coinbase account.
+Coinbase Pro was rebranded as Coinbase Advanced in 2022.
+The core trading tools and lower fee structure carried over, but Advanced is now fully integrated into the main Coinbase account — no separate login required.